dlareau/puzzlehunt_server/docs/hunt_running.rst

    team playtest as of version 4.0 due to the number of time based features now available.

-All interactions with the playtest team should can be done as they normally would be through the various staff pages described above.
+All interactions with the playtest team should be done as they normally would be through the various staff pages described above.
 Things like the queue, the progress page, chat, puzzle unlocking, and hints should all work.
 The only feature currently not working for playtest teams is time released hints.
 If you